DanielTockan/Rainforest-Store/README.md

 ![Account](./resources/screenshots/account_page.png)

 The My Account page acted as the hub for users to view their order history, their favourites and update their credentials.
+Each have their own individual pages that can be accessed by clicking on the links.

 <br>

 ## Triumphs

-- Achieved all of our stretch goals relating to the backend.
+- Learned and gained confidence with a new programming language (Python and SQL) in a condensed time-frame
-- No major issues experienced using git, ie losing data or mismanaged conflicts.
+- Achieved all stretch goals involving the backend.
-- Learned a new programming language (Python and SQL) in a shot space of time
+- Error free experience using git, ie losing data or mismanaged conflicts.
-- Gained a stronger sense of my strengths and weaknesses as an Engineer, and my preference towards back-end (I still enjoy front-end development!)
+- Gained a stronger sense of my strengths and weaknesses as an Engineer, and my preference towards using Python back-end devlopment(I still do enjoy front-end)

 <br>

 ## Obstacles Faced and Lessons

-- Working with a partner in a completely time-zone to me presented some challenges in synchronising our schedules when outside of working hours(necessary towards the final days)
+- We exhausted our API call limit twice, meaning a new email address had to be set up to continue with work (for free).
+This was due largely to us seeding too many products from the API during development.
+In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end.
-- We exhausted our API call limit twice, meaning we had to set up a new email address to continue with work.
-This was due largely to the fact we were seeding too many products from the API during development.
-In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end
+- We were unable to have as many prodcuts as desired on the site due to the detrimental effect it has on the speed and performance of the server.
+In the furture, I will design with pagination in mind to avoid fetching all prodcuts/data at once.
 - Too little time left towards the end of the project to work on and build a more visually impressive front-end.
 In future, wireframing will be conducted at an earlier stage (ours was done after the back-end build)
-- Poor internet connectivity made communication difficult at some critical moments during the proejct.
-I qucikly learned to adapt and communicate technical/debugging issues effectively via written communication in slack when Zoom was not available
+- Poor internet connectivity made communication difficult at critical moments during the proejct.
+I qucikly learned to adapt and communicate technical/debugging issues via written communication effectively in slack - when Zoom was not available

 <br>